johnbuluba/Yatcobot/docs/config.rst

           enabled: true
           # Keywords to search in post for favorite action
           keywords: ["fav", "favorite"]
+        #This action allows to tag friends when requested
+        tag_friend:
+          # If this action is enabled
+          enabled: false
+          # Friends usernames to tag.
+Bot will randomly pick the required number
+          # Usually maximum number of required tags is 3, so better define here 3 or more
+          friends: ["friend1", "friend2", "friend3"]

       # Intervals of bot tasks
       scheduler: